-The week between Christmas and the First day of January is a gift unto itself.
-For many of us, it means a week away from the office and some much-needed rest and relaxation.
+The week between Christmas and that first week of January is a gift unto itself.
+For many of us, it means a week (or two) away from the office and some much-needed rest and relaxation.
 Whether you plan to hit up the Boxing Day sales or relax and watch the Aussies hit a few sixes, we recommend you make time for those all-important, post-Christmas security errands.
 We’ve compiled a handy list of post-Christmas security do’s and don’ts for you to tick off your list before the new year begins in earnest.

 DO: Shred any sensitive material